bsiepe/ids-meta-replication/README.md

 Contains all raw data used.
 As we simply load all data from the original repository, we did not reupload those files here.

 ### `/models`
 Contains all original models, and our replications.
-As these files are too large for GitHub, we uploaded them to associated project on the [Open Science Framework](https://osf.io/ukfrc/) and provide a script to download them from the OSF.
+As these files are too large for GitHub, we uploaded them to associated project on the [Open Science Framework](https://osf.io/ukfrc/) and provide a script (`models/osf_models_download.R`) to download them from the OSF.
 Alternatively, you can re-run our quarto files to obtain all models.

+## Reproducible Environment
+We used the `renv` package to create a reproducible package environment.
+Instructions on how to use `renv` can be found on its [homepage](https://rstudio.github.io/renv/index.html).

 ## Authors